School Rules

 3. Uniform and Grooming

 (a) Jewellery such as rings and ear studs must not be worn.
 Bracelets and necklaces must not be visible.
-Body piercings and tattoos must not be visible.

-(b) If a student wishes to display jewellery for cultural reasons they must seek the permission of the Rector.
+(b) If a student wishes to display items for cultural reasons they must communicate with the Rector.
 Permission will be given at the discretion of the Rector.

 (c) Students must be clean shaven.
-Unshaven students will be asked to shave at school with razor and shaving cream provided
+Unshaven students will be asked to shave at school with razor and shaving cream provided.
+Where for cultural reason facial hair is appropriate, they must seek the permission of the Rector.
+Permission is not automatic and will be given at the discretion of the Rector.

-(d) Hair must be neat, not dyed, and appropriate for school.
+(d) Hair must be neat, not dyed and appropriate for school.
 Hair longer than the collar must be tied back.

 (e) The standard school uniform consists of: